Goodness-of-Fit Testing for H\"older-Continuous Densities: Sharp Local Minimax Rates: Tail regime

 and $\cm = \left((\frac{1}{2} - \frac{\cstar}{2}) \frac{\cA}{\sqrt{d}^\alpha}\right)^\frac{1}{\alpha}$.
 To understand why $\hm$ is a natural bandwidth to introduce, set $\um = \left[\cA \frac{ L^d}{ \left(n^2 \I \right)^\alpha}\right]^{\frac{1}{4\alpha + d}\frac{(4-t)\alpha +d}{(2-t)\alpha +d}}$ and note that $\uA = \uI \lor \um$.
 Observe moreover that $\um$ is the unique value ensuring that, if for $x\in\Omega, \; p_0(x) = \um$, then $\cm \hB(x) = \hm$. \end{itemize}

-The tail test $\psit$ is defined as a combination of two tests: \begin{itemize} \item The first test $\psi_1$ counts the \textit{total number of observations} on the tail, i.e.~on the union of the sets $\widetilde C_j$, and rejects $H_0$ when this total mass is substantially different from its expectation under $H_0$. \item The second test $\psi_2$ rejects $H_0$ whenever there exists one cell $\widetilde C_j$ containing two observations or more. \end{itemize} For each cube $\widetilde C_j$, $N_j$ is defined as the total number of observations on $\widetilde C_j$:
+The tail test $\psit$ is defined as a combination of two tests: \begin{itemize} \item The first test $\psi_1$ counts the \textit{total number of observations} on the tail, i.e.~on the union of the sets $\widetilde C_j$, and rejects $H_0$ when this total mass is substantially different from its expectation under $H_0$. \item The second test $\psi_2$ rejects $H_0$ whenever there exists one cell $\widetilde C_j$ containing two observations or more. \end{itemize} For each cube $\widetilde C_j$, the integer $N_j$ is defined as the total number of observations on $\widetilde C_j$:

 We call $(N_j)_j$ the \textit{histogram} of $(X_i)_i$ on the tail.
-Note that the family $(\widetilde C_j)_j$ is infinite but that there is only a finite number of sets $\widetilde C_j$ that contain observations.
+Note that the family $(\widetilde C_j)_j$ is infinite but that all of the observations are only contained in a finite number of sets $\widetilde C_j$.
 Thus, the number of values $N_j$ that are nonzero is finite.
 Recalling that $\T = \T(\uA)$, our tail test $\psit$ is defined as $\psit = \psi_1 \lor \psi_2$ where: Here, $\CPsiOne$ is a sufficiently large constant.
-The following proposition yields an upper bound on the minimax separation radius $\rhot$ on the tail.
+The following proposition yields guarantees on $\rhot$ in the tail regime.

 \begin{proposition} For all $\rho>0$, define $\mathcal{P}_{Tail}(\rho) = \big\{p \in \mathcal{P}(\alpha, L', \cstar') ~\big| ~ \int_{\T\left(\tuA\right)} |p-p_0|^t \geq \rho^t\big\}$.
 There exists a constant $\ThreshT = \ThreshT(\eta, \alpha, d, t) >0$, such that